 Distinguishing between official data and additional data

-IMO Performance Standards (MSC.530(106) section 1.5) states that ECDIS should enable the mariner to execute all route planning, route monitoring, and positioning and section 3.3-3.4 mean that the ENDS and System Database may contain information from nautical publications as well as ENCs.
+IMO Performance Standards (MSC.530(106) section 1.5) states that ECDIS should enable the mariner to execute all route planning, route monitoring, and positioning and sections 3.3-3.4 mean that the ENDS and System Database may contain information from nautical publications as well as ENCs.
 This specification requires that ECDIS must distinguish between official data and such additional data from users (mariners) and manufacturers.
 The colour and symbol usage for mariners’ and manufacturers’ data in the IHO GI Registry and the Portrayal Catalogues for S-100 data products are designed to implement this while ensuring the display remains clear and uncluttered.

 The official status of data delivered to the ECDIS is defined by the value of a role.
 This is encoded in the ST field of the X.509 certificate referenced in the mandatory digitial signature accompanying content in the exchange set catalogue.
 Digital signatures are mandatory for any data imported into the ECDIS, whether official or not.
 The mandatory fields within every authenticating certificate are defined as: